Nicholas718/virtual-pet/README.md

 ## Version History

+- 0.32
+  - I have added a walk fuction allowing users to increase pet fitness
 - 0.31
   - I have added a feature for hunger and fitness when pet ages
 - 0.3